Articles in this section

 A successful submission demonstrates a thorough understanding of the problem and a solution that is both robust and maintainable.

-Attention to detail is critical—small oversights such as typos, missing statements, incorrect logic, or wrong parameters can cause your solution to fail.
+Ensure you have thoroughly tested your solution and that it meets all requirements, including edge cases and potential exceptions.
+Attention to detail is critical, as small oversights, such as typos, missing statements, incorrect logic, or incorrect parameters, can cause your solution to fail.

-By using this 90-day cool-down period to refine your skills and strengthen your understanding, you’re setting yourself up for success on your next attempt.
+By using this 180-day cool-down period to refine your skills and strengthen your understanding, you’re setting yourself up for success on your next attempt.

 Was this article helpful?